eleanorfrajka/AMOCatlas/docs/source/format_oceanSITES_old.rst

         - **format:** meter depth
      - **M** (for GDAC)
    * - ``geospatial_vertical_positive``
      - Indicates which direction is positive; "up" means that z represents height, while a value of "down" means that z represents pressure or depth.
-If not specified then "down" is assumed.
+If not specified then “down” is assumed.
 (ACDD)
      - **ex.:** geospatial_vertical_positive = "down"
      - *S*
    * - ``geospatial_vertical_units``
      - Units of depth, pressure, or height.
-If not specified then "meter" is assumed.
+If not specified then “meter” is assumed.
 (ACDD)
      - **ex.:** geospatial_vertical_units = "m"
      - *S*
    * - ``time_coverage_start``